MuTRAP: Multi-trigger Trojans Attacking Robot Task Planning Systems: Conclusion and Future Work

-Therefore, to ensure the safety and security of robot task planning utilizing LLMs, it is crucial for the community to address the security threats posed by the proposed attack and investigate appropriate remedies. \normalem \Urlmuskip=0mu plus 1mu
+In this work, we propose \textit{\ourtitle}, a novel backdoor attack optimized for robot task planning systems. \textit{\ourtitle} employs a two-stage attack mechanism, including a training stage for learning a parametric trigger distribution for multi-trigger optimization and injection and a second stage for on-robot deployment.
+The efficacy of the proposed attack has been extensively evaluated against multiple models, and our real robot demonstration shows that this security threat can be fatal.
+To ensure the safety and security of robot task planning utilizing LLMs, it is crucial for the community to address the security threats posed by the proposed attack and investigate appropriate remedies.